kevindeasis/Notes/README.md

   - "Who would use your product?",
   - "How will customers and/or users find out about you?",
   - "Why did your team get together?",
-  - "In what ways are you resourceful?",
+  - "In what ways are ysou resourceful?",
   - "What is your distribution strategy?",
   - "What has surprised you about user behaviour?",
   - "What part of your project are you going to build first?",